Division of Criminal Justice

 The Division of Criminal Justice is the agency within the Executive branch of government responsible for investigating and prosecuting all criminal matters, both in adult and juvenile courts, in the State of Connecticut.
 The agency also represents the state in all appellate, post-trial and post-conviction proceedings arising from the prosecution of criminal matters.

 The Division, with an ever-increasing caseload,* continued to seek out innovative means to further its public safety mission despite ongoing budgetary pressures.
-New initiatives included the hiring of the agency’s first Information Technology Manager who will spearhead the Division’s creation and implementation of an internal Case Management System with the aim of minimizing case processing time and eliminating redundant data.
-In the further pursuit of optimizing the accuracy of data collection and reporting, the Division received preliminary federal approval for its Audit of Law Enforcement Data Baseline to Criminal History Repository Records project.
+Under the guidance of its Information Technology Manager and utilizing four separate federal grants the Division is upgrading its information technology infrastructure as well as designing and implementing an internal Case Management System that will minimize case processing time, eliminate redundant data, and streamline reporting.
+This will mark the first time in its history that the agency possesses an electronic database of case activity.
+In the further pursuit of optimizing the accuracy of data collection and reporting, the Division commenced its federally-funded Audit of Law Enforcement Data Baseline to Criminal History Repository Records project.

-The Division's highly successful internship program once again provided educational opportunities to 35 law students during the fiscal year.
-The year also saw the number of female Inspectors within the Division double.
+The Division's highly successful internship program once again provided educational opportunities to 52 law students representing over 20 schools of law, including Quinnipiac University and the University of Connecticut.

 Since 2003 the Division has conducted an Annual Training Program for prosecutors.
-Over 110 Division personnel attended an enhanced, intensive two-day program in 2008.
-Featured sessions included training on immigration basics, eyewitness identification, and updates on search and seizure law.
-Other significant training efforts included a one-day Annual Training Program for Inspectors, attendance at the Department of Corrections’ DOC Training for Prosecutors, participation in the Connecticut Criminal Justice Cross Training Conference, and the conducting of specialized training on Cell Phone and Computer Crime Investigations.
+Over 130 Division personnel attended an enhanced, intensive two-day program in 2010.
+Featured sessions included training on computer forensics and cell phone evidence, presentation of evidence in child pornography cases, instruction on the evolving understanding of domestic violence issues, and a session on professionalism and ethics.
+Other significant training efforts included a one-day Annual Training Program for Inspectors, participation in the Connecticut Criminal Justice Cross Training Conference, attendance at Quinnipiac University’s Implicit Bias Symposium, and the conducting of Appellate and Domestic Violence forums.